 Bullion is assigned a valuation based on two criteria:

-The bullion value which is the value of the precious metal weight, whether the bullion is gold, silver, platinum, or palladium.
+The bullion value is the value of the precious metal weight, whether the bullion is gold, silver, platinum, or palladium.

 Examples of Bullion are: